-- Some interest in maintaining status quo (i.e. year round harvest opportunities) - Also discussed a more condensed fishing season (i.e., July to October)
+- Maintain status quo (i.e., year round harvest opportunities) - Condensed fishing season (i.e., July to October)

 - Jack Likins- Submitted May 22, 2019 Project Team meeting

 - Steven Rebuck- Submitted May 22, 2019 Project Team meeting

 - Brandi Easter- Submitted May 22, 2019 Project Team meeting

 - Don Thompson- Submitted May 22, 2019 Project Team meeting

 - Steven Rebuck- Submitted June 12, 2019

 - Edward Schulze- Submitted June 19, 2019

 - Ken Morrill Submitted June 27, 2019

 - Brandi Easter Submitted July 10, 2019

 - Doug Jung Submitted August 11, 2019

 - Steve Rebuck Submitted August 12, 2019

 - Scott Taylor Submitted September 10, 2019

 - Ed Schulze Submitted September 16, 2019

 - Jack Likins Submitted September 24, 2019

 - Jan Freiwald Submitted October 3, 2019

 - Ken Morrill Submitted October 9, 2019

 - Petition for New Abalone Management Zone Submitted October 18, 2019

+- Ken Morrill Submitted November 18, 2019

+- Edward Schulze Submitted November 18, 2019

+- Steve Rebuck Submitted November 29, 2019

-All proposals submitted by the Project Team were reviewed and considered by the Administrative Team:
+&lt;sup>1 All proposals submitted by the Project Team were reviewed and considered by the Administrative Team:

-• Bag Limit:

-- Have discussed as few as 1 to 2 abalone per permit each season - Bag limit will scale based on de minimis fishery TAC under consideration - Number of permits: (TBD, results from MSE will inform potential opportunity levels)
+- Consider different seasons for rock pickers (e.g. April to May) and other sectors (e.g. May to October) - Daily Bag/Possession/Annual Limits: - Discussed as few as 1 to 2 abalone per permit per season - Need flexibility to increase limits as stock recovers - Limits could vary or scale based on de minimis fishery TAC under consideration to maximize opportunity - Number of permits: (TBD, results from MSE will inform potential opportunity levels) - Size Limit: - Maintaining status quo (7") - Include flexibility to increase size limit to ensure recovery (8" or 9")

-Size Limit:

-- Some consensus around maintaining status quo (7") - Open to exploring ability to increase size limit to ensure recovery (8" or 9")

-Management Zones:
+• Management Zones:

-- Option #1: Considers two fishing zones -- 1) Marin and Sonoma Counties and 2) Mendocino, Del Norte, Humboldt Counties - Option #2: Considers three fishing zones -- 1) Marin and Sonoma Counties, 2) Mendocino County, and 3) Del Norte and Humboldt Counties - Option #3: Considers four fishing zones -- 1) Southern Sonoma (below Salt Point), 2) Northern Sonoma (above Salt Point) 3) Southern Mendocino (Salt Point to Caspar), 4) Northern Mendocino (north of Caspar)

-Data Collection Scheme:

-- Prioritize collecting length and density data (as primary data streams feeding into harvest control rule) - CDFW to coordinate data collection with pre-determined governmental and non-governmental entities to inform collection of length [sources: Reef Check, harvesters] and density data [source: CDFW], as well as other data streams under consideration for Part A of decision tree [sources: TBD] - Can align data needs with permit conditions to have harvesters assist with collecting data that isn't as easily attainable (e.g. body condition or gonad index)

-• Permit Allocation Scheme: Preference Point Lottery
+- Option #1: Considers two fishing zones - 1) Marin and Sonoma counties - 2) Mendocino, Del Norte, Humboldt counties - Option #2: Considers three fishing zones - 1) Marin and Sonoma counties - 2) Mendocino county - 3) Del Norte and Humboldt counties - Given current data limitations in Del Norte and Humboldt counties, additional discussions are needed to evaluate sampling needs and to outline what a management strategy could look like - Data Collection Scheme: - Prioritize collecting length and density data (as the primary data streams feeding into harvest control rule) - CDFW to coordinate data collection with pre-determined governmental and non-governmental entities to inform collection of length [sources: Reef Check, harvesters] and density data [source: CDFW], as well as other data streams under consideration for Part A of decision tree [sources: TBD] - Can align data needs with permit conditions to have harvesters assist with collecting data that isn't as easily attainable (e.g. body condition or gonad index) - Permit Allocation Scheme: Preference Point Lottery - A random drawing would pick the permit recipients out of the pool of applicants for each opportunity - The first year that de minimis fishing opportunities are offered, licensed fishermen may apply for at least one of the opportunities - Those applicants not selected would receive a point - Selected applicants must purchase the applicable report card (permit) to fish

-- A random drawing would pick the permit recipients out of the pool of applicants for each opportunity - The first year that de minimis fishing opportunities are offered, licensed fishermen may apply for at least one of the opportunities - Those applicants not selected would receive a point - Selected applicants must purchase the applicable report card (permit) to fish - Failure to report the required data by the prescribed date would prohibit the person from applying for permits the following year - The second year that opportunities are offered, applicants would be separated into two groups: those with one point and those without any points - A random drawing for opportunities would be conducted using the group with one point

-- Any remaining fishing opportunities would be distributed using a second random draw using the group with no points. - All applicants not selected would receive one point. - Process repeated annually as/if resources allows
+- Failure to report the required data by the prescribed date would prohibit the person from applying for permits the following year - The second year that opportunities are offered, applicants would be separated into two groups: those with one point and those without any points - A random drawing for opportunities would be conducted using the group with one point - Any remaining fishing opportunities would be distributed using a second random draw using the group with no points. - All applicants not selected would receive one point. - Process repeated annually as/if resources allows - Potential to include party tags in a lottery system (e.g., up to 6 individuals).
+If group gets drawn all members get a tag.